Back to Clinical Trials

 BRIEF SUMMARY

-This study aims to demonstrate that home instillation of UGN-102 is a feasible alternative to instillation in a clinical setting, which might mitigate some of the challenges in the patient experience (logistical, expense, and comfort) when receiving treatment for low-grade non-muscle-invasive bladder cancer at intermediate risk of recurrence (LG IR NMIBC).
+This study aims to demonstrate that home instillation of UGN-102 is a feasible alternative to instillation in a clinical setting, which might mitigate patient challenges (logistical, expense, and comfort) when receiving treatment for low-grade intermediate-risk non-muscle invasive bladder cancer (LG-IR-NMIBC).

 • Overall Status